-- Operate a "whole Student, whole school" approach to the management and provision of support for special educational needs, - Ensure Students of Determination are empowered to develop the skills and attributes to contribute and participate fully as valued members of the school and wider community. - Ensure Students of Determination feel safe, confident and happy at school and develop their self-belief. - Provide support and advice for all staff working with students of determination and assist in their ability to reduce or remove barriers that students may be faced with in teaching, learning and assessment. - Ensure that appropriate training and support are provided for all staff in relation to their responsibilities for meeting the needs of Students of Determination. - Ensure that the school provides an inclusive common learning environment with a curriculum that is responsive to the learning needs of individuals. - Ensure that wherever possible, all students are taught in the common learning environment, and that withdrawal is kept to a minimum. - Allocate resources flexibly to target and support Students of Determination. - Provide a staffing structure with clear lines of responsibility for Inclusion (Appendix A). - Put in place programmes of study (for classes, groups or individuals) which enable all students to experience success and enthusiasm for learning. - Operate a system of record keeping and regular monitoring of each student's progress. - Ensure effective ways are found to inform and consult with all parents about Students of Determination in school; and to support those parents whose children have SEND. - Devise effective lines of communication between all involved: children, parents, staff, governors and other agencies. - Review access and inclusion annually to ensure the needs of the students are being met. - Monitor and ensure all Students of Determination have full and equal access to extracurricular activities and events.
+- Operate a "whole Student, whole school" approach to the management and provision of support for special educational needs, - Ensure Students of Determination are empowered to develop the skills and attributes to contribute and participate fully as valued members of the school and wider community. - Ensure Students of Determination feel safe, confident and happy at school and develop their self-belief. - Ensure that the school provides an inclusive common learning environment with a curriculum that is responsive to the learning needs of individuals. - Allocate resources flexibly to target and support Students of Determination. - Provide a staffing structure with clear lines of responsibility for Inclusion (Appendix A). - Put in place programmes of study (for classes, groups or individuals) which enable all students to experience success and enthusiasm for learning. - Ensure effective ways are found to inform and consult with all parents about Students of Determination in school; and to support those parents whose children have SEND. - Devise effective lines of communication between all involved: children, parents, staff, governors and other agencies. - Review access and inclusion annually to ensure the needs of the students are being met. - Monitor and ensure all Students of Determination have full and equal access to extracurricular activities and events.